-By Rosa del C. Ortiz (Aug, 2022)
+Rosa del C. Ortiz

-A pantropical family extending into sub-temperate zones in North America and Asia, with about 79 genera and ca. 523 species of twining lianas, or vines, less often shrubs or herbs.
-Of the 17 genera and about 200 species found in the Neotropics, ca. 173 species are climbers.
-Hyperbaena is the only neotropical genus where the climbing habit is not predominant, out of 22 species 4-5 are climbers.
+A pantropical family extending into subtemperate zones in North America and Asia, with ~79 genera and 523 species of twining lianas, vines, or less often shrubs or herbs.
+Of the 17 genera and ~200 species found in the Neotropics, ~173 species are climbers.
+Hyperbaena is the only neotropical genus where the climbing habit is not predominant.
 The family is most diverse in lowland humid forests, but some species may reach up to 2,300 m elevation, and some are found in deciduous to dry forests.

-Diagnostics: Dioecious (rarely monoecious), twining lianas or vines with alternate, exstipulate, simple, entire leaves, palmatilobed or digitated in some species of Disciphania; venation often 3-5-palmativeined (plinerved), but pinnatinerved in Telitoxicum and in some species of Hyperbaena and Odontocarya; petioles glandless and pulvinate on both ends.
+Diagnostics: Dioecious (rarely monoecious), twining lianas or vines with alternate, exstipulate, simple, entire leaves; venation 3-5-palmativeined (plinerved), but pinnatinerved in Telitoxicum and in some species of Hyperbaena and Odontocarya; petioles glandless and pulvinate on both ends.
 Menispermaceae may be confused with Ampelozizyphus amazonicus (a climber in the Rhamnaceae), from which it is easily distinguished by its pulvinate petioles and the predominance of wide rays in the xylem.
 Plukenetia volubilis (Euphorbiaceae) is sometimes confused with Menispermaceae but it is distinguished by the presence of basal laminar glands, stipules, and dentate leaf margins.
 In addition, Aristolochia (Aristolochiaceae), Dioscorea (Dioscoreaceae), and Sparattanthelium (Hernandiaceae) are sometimes confused with members of Menispermaceae due to their similar palmate leaf venation.
-Dioscorea, however, is distinguished by the acrodromous venation and the presence of an atactostele (vs. actinodromous venation (sometimes acrodromous in Abuta grandifolia) and siphonostelic stems in Menispermaceae); Aristolochia often has leafy pseudo stipules, petioles aren't distally pulvinate, and stems never have successive cambia; whereas Sparattanthelium is distinguished by its stipulate leaves, with non-pulvinate petioles, scrambling habit (not twining), and inconspicuous rays in the xylem.
+Dioscorea, however, is distinguished by the acrodromous venation and the presence of an atactostele (vs. actinodromous venation (sometimes acrodromous in Abuta grandifolia) and siphonostelic stems in Menispermaceae); Aristolochia often has leafy pseudo stipules, petioles aren't distally pulvinate, and stems never have successive cambia; whereas Sparattanthelium is distinguished by its nonpulvinate petioles, scrambling habit, sometimes with axillary hooks (not twining), and inconspicuous rays in the xylem.